-Along with working through the vital logistics (things like your products formulation, finding the right dietary supplement contract manufacturer, figuring out who you’re going to sell it to, how you’re going to sell it, etc., etc.), you’re going to have to settle on a name – for both your product and your brand.
+Along with working through the vital logistics (things like your products formulation, finding the right dietary supplement contract manufacturer, figuring out who you’re going to sell it to, how you’re going to sell it, etc.), you’re going to have to settle on a name – for both your product and your brand.

-Before you do that, there a few factors, hints, tips, and best practices that you may want to consider.
+Before you do that, there are a few factors, hints, tips, and best practices that you may want to consider.

-While there isn’t a single right way to go about creating and finalizing a name, there are certain methods and choices that the creative, marketing, supplement, and internet communities agree are worth avoiding.
+While there isn’t a single right way to go about creating and finalizing a name, there are certain methods, and choices that the creative, marketing, supplement, and internet communities agree are worth avoiding.

-You committed to your supplement brand/company name before running it through a quick web search.
+Mistake #1: You committed to your supplement brand/company name before running it through a quick web search.

 The reason for taking the time to run any potential names through your search engine of choice is simple: Just because you haven't heard of or seen a company or brand that uses your name of choice, it certainly doesn't mean they're not out there.